gcovr/gcovr/doc/source/guide/configuration.rst

 whereas ``gcov-parallel = 4`` would provide an explicit argument.

 If the option is a path and is not absolute the path is used relative to the config file.
-For the option :option:`gcovr --add-tracefile` the directory of the config file is always prepended.
+For the option :option:`gcovr --json-add-tracefile` the directory of the config file is always prepended.

 Some config file syntax is explicitly reserved for future extensions: